 What will it cost?

 There is no way around it, becoming a pilot costs money.
-Flight instruction, plane rental, and flight materials such as books and headphones can all be costly and, in some cases, make attaining your pilot's license prohibitive.
-To reduce costs we suggested that you frequently and consistently work toward your training, giving yourself a good learning curve by flying at least one to three times a week.
-If you are not financially ready to fly this often, it could cost you more in the long run because you will have to spend time and money relearning concepts that you do not retain.
-We suggested that you begin flight training only when you are ready financially.
+Flight instruction, plane rental, and flight material such as books and headphones can all be costly and in some cases make attaining your pilot's license prohibitive.
+To reduce costs it is suggested that you frequently and consistently work toward your training by flying at least one to three times a week.
+If you are not financially ready to fly this often, it will likely cost you more in the long run because you will have to spend time and money relearning concepts.
+We suggested you begin flight training only when you are ready financially.
 This may mean postponing your training for a while, but will ultimately allow you to do the necessary training over a shorter and more concentrated period of time.
-While you are accumulating funds you may begin studying for the written exam.
-If you complete the exam first, it can make your flight lessons much easier since your instructor will not have to spend as much time teaching you the more basic concepts and the FAA Regulations.
+While you are accumulating funds you can begin studying for the written exam.
+If you complete the exam first, it can make your flight lessons much easier since your instructor will not have to spend as much time teaching you the basic concepts and the FAA Regulations.

 Below are the FAA minimums to become a private pilot.
 We have also listed more realistic costs and times based on Club prices.
 The OSFC takes pride in offering inexpensive, well-maintained aircraft and upholding a high standard of safety.
 If you have more questions about becoming a pilot (and we hope you do!), please contact one of our instructors or board members, and visit the frequently asked questions page.
 GO FOR IT!
 Flying is a fantastic, addictive experience and you are bound to love it.